 EmoniNail works by killing fungus on contact and allowing clear beautiful nails to regrow and replace the old infected nails.

-The group receiving the undecylenic acid treatment showed significatnt improvement, with fungus eliminated in 88 percent of them after four weeks (5)
+The group who received undecylenic acid treatment showed significant improvement, as 88% of participants' nail fungus were eliminated after four weeks.
+(5)

 Undecylenic Acid is a US FDA-approved antifungal agent.